GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 ### Features left to implement

-<p>Features that I would like to include where there more time is in this game would be a timer on each question and their would be a bar that moves down from right to left for the given amount of time to answer the question.
-If would be interesting to have different catagories and have also large sample size of questions which would be accessible through a database rather than questions being integral to the script file to make the coding easier and seperate the data from the programming.</p>
+<p>Features that I would like to include where there more time is in this game would be a timer on each question and there would be a bar that moves down from right to left for the given amount of time to answer the question.
+It would be interesting to have different categories and have also a larger database of questions.</p>
 <br>

 [Back to Top](<#contents>)